 So, the file URI will look something like this: `file://sdcard/Statements_<username>.html`

-To exploit this issue, just include malicious JavaScript code in the Statement file.
+To exploit this issue, just include malicious JavaScript code in the statement file.
 Whenever the program attempts to execute **ViewStatement** functionality, the malicious JavaScript code hidden within the Statement file will also be executed.